 Used by over 90 million people, Wix is an industry leader among template website creators.
-Website builders like Wix have transferred the knowledge power of web designers and developers over to average joes and business owners.
-Heck, if my 89-year-old grandmother needed to create a website, she’d probably be able to figure it out on Wix.
-The ease of use and inexpensive price tag make Wix a force to be reckoned with when small businesses are looking at how they’re going to build a website.
+Website builders like Wix have transferred the knowledge of web designers and developers over to average joes and business owners.
+Building a website has never been easier!
+The ease of use and inexpensive price tag make Wix a force to be reckoned with when small businesses are looking to build a website.
 Before you purchase a plan and start building a Wix website, take a look at these five things you should know.

-Wix has hundreds of designer templates and hundreds of apps to add to your website.
+Wix has hundreds of designer templates and apps to add to your website.

 This is both a good and a bad thing.
 Yes, more variety and options allow for increased individuality; however, it could result in a cluttered website.
 Sometimes less is more.
 Having all of those options can be overwhelming for some users and could cause a website to look too busy.
 In turn, website visitors may find it difficult to find the information they’re looking for, which is never good!